 Yes, lingering symptoms happen after a TIA.
 Yes, a TIA can sometimes result in small clusters of dead brain cells.
 But that doesn’t mean your symptoms are permanent.
 Even severe traumatic brain injury (TBI) patients can make remarkable progress after their injury with good treatment and perseverance.

 The TIA patients we treat often make significant improvement on symptoms because their brain damage is not widespread, nor is it irreversible.

-If you want to learn if we can help you, book a free consultation with our team.
+If you want to learn if we can help you, book a consultation with our team.
 95% of our patients experience statistically verified restoration of brain function after treatment at our clinic.

 About Dr. Jaycie Loewen

 Dr. Jaycie Loewen is a Clinical Neuroscientist who received her Doctorate of Neuroscience at the University of Utah.
 Her background includes the study of basic and clinical brain injury, including the publication of research regarding mechanisms of epilepsy pathophysiology.
 Her work has elucidated the role of glial and neuronal cell profiles in viral-induced brain injury and acute seizures.
 Dr. Loewen is further a Howard Hughes Medical Institute Scholar, with a Master's in Clinical Investigation awarded in 2018, as well as a recipient of the Higher Education Teaching Specialist Certificate.

 Through these degrees, she obtained experience with patient care and education as well as an understanding of the necessity of respecting patient experience and symptoms.

 Dr. Loewen’s focus is firstly patient care and education.
 She also provides literature analysis and aids in the publication of Cognitive FX’s research.
 Her goal is to improve Cognitive Fx’s ability to help patients through equal interaction and communication, as well as the furthering of concussion and mild traumatic brain injury treatment and science.